imls-measuring-up/ramp-analyses-scripts/results/RAMP_summary_stats_documentation.md

 > Data type: integer

 > Description: Count of unique item HTML pages of items containing citable content URLs with positive click values in RAMP.
-This should be the same as the _countItemUrls_ variable and is included as a data integrity check against the filtering processes used to derive the _countCcdUrls_ and _countItemUrls_ variables.
-For large RAMP datasets some variation between this variable and _countItemUrls_ is acceptable.
+This value should be the same as or close to the _countItemUris_ variable and is included as a data integrity check against the filtering processes used to derive the _countCcdUrls_ and _countItemUris_ variables.
+For large RAMP datasets some variation between this variable and _countItemUris_ is acceptable.

 > Data source: Google Search Console API.